whitemech/pythomata/README.md

 * Basic DFA and NFA support;
 * Algorithms for DFA minimization and trimming;
 * Algorithm for NFA determinization;
-* Print automata in SVG format.
+* Translate automata into Graphviz objects.

 ## Tests